 Press 3 for “Set proper expectations.”
 During periods of high volume, it’s hard to avoid putting customers on hold at some point.
 A great way to combat this is a simple IVR message letting the customer know where they are in the queue or how long they will need to hold.
 Customers will know their expectations and agents will know what their goal is for each call — everyone wins!

 Press 4 for ”Properly configure your support software.”
 It’s not uncommon for an abandon rate to seem higher than what it is; this could be due to the way your talk software is configured.
 If a caller can’t be answered by your agent because of a software issue, the customer will have to wait longer and will be more inclined to abandon the call.
 Ensure strong technical performance by staffing those with a solid understanding of how to identify and fix these issues before they affect your customers.

 Now that you’ve gone through each step, you’re likely providing more efficient and communicative phone tree messaging and management.
 You’ve successfully improved the quality of your customer support, evidenced by your lower drop-off number.
-Congratulations — and thanks for calling.This entry was posted in Customer Support.
+Congratulations — and thanks for calling.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.

 SUBSCRIBE TO OUR BLOG

 Get a weekly roundup from the world of ModSquad.